cmyers/json-seal/README.md

 ---

+## **What json-seal is for**

+json-seal signs structured JSON data.
+It canonicalizes a JavaScript value into deterministic JSON text, encodes it as UTF-8 bytes, and signs those bytes using WebCrypto.

+It is not a generic byte-signing library.
+If you need to sign arbitrary bytes, use WebCrypto directly. json-seal is specifically for authenticity of JSON- compatible data.

+---

 ## **Why json‑seal**

 Apps often need to store or transmit JSON in a way that guarantees it hasn’t been tampered with - without relying on servers, tokens, or opaque binary formats.
 Most security libraries focus on encrypted blobs, authentication tokens, or low‑level crypto primitives, but none solve the simple problem: